vastbinderj/dotfiles/README.md

 Remember to download and install Exuberant Ctags, Ack and gocode if you want to use those features for your OS and vim configuration.

-## On Mac:

-###    Install Ctags and Ack

-        > brew install ctags ack cmake

-###    Install gocode for golang syntax highlighting with syntastic

-        > go get -u github.com/nsf/gocode

-Additionally, for golang you must set $GOROOT for YCM to pick up the standard libary in completions.

 ###    Finish install of YouCompleteMe

         > cd ~/.vim/bundle/YouCompleteMe